F1ash/homebrew-qt-virt-manager/README.md

     brew tap F1ash/homebrew-qt-virt-manager
     brew install qt-virt-manager

-    If you have installed virt-manger, then for build and installed qt-virt-manager try to do:
+    If you have installed virt-manager, then for build and install qt-virt-manager try to do:
     brew tap F1ash/homebrew-qt-virt-manager
     brew install f1ash/qt-virt-manager/spice-protocol